Research Suggests Pregnant Women May Pass COVID-19 To Their Babies

 "Right now, there seems to be a few case reports suggesting that it can happen, but it certainly doesn't happen all the time," Dr. Alberst Hsu, reproductive endocrinologist and assistant professor of clinical obstetrics and gynecology at University Of Missouri School Of Medicine, told Newsy.

-Hsu recently studied one of the first instances of a mother who passed COVID-19 to her fetus, after suffering just a mild case of COVID-19.
+Hsu recently studied one of the first instances of a mother who had COVID-19 in her placenta after suffering just a mild case of COVID-19.

 "There have been other reports of the COVID-19 virus inside placentas, but all the cases that we've seen, my coauthors and I have seen in the literature have all been from patients with moderate or severe COVID-19 disease, moderate being defined as requiring oxygen and severe being defined as requiring ICU or critical care," he said.